Chapter 5: Stereochemistry

 The one with opposite br is chiral, no plane of symmetry, and those both in same upward position are achiral, has a plane

 Checking the plane of symmetry provides a quick way to determine the chirality of a molecule.
 But sometimes you may need to look for the proper conformation to get the plane of symmetry.
-See following example.
+See the following example.

 Examples: What is the relationship of the following pair of structures?